 Do not assume your regular health insurance contributions are coming out of your TTD check!

-If your employer continues to make health insurance payments for you, but you are not paying your usual health insurance premiums while on workers’ comp, your health insurance may end up being cancelled before you ever realize you owe anything.
+If your employer continues to make health insurance payments for you, but you are not paying your usual health insurance premiums while on workers’ comp, your health insurance may end up being canceled before you ever realize you owe anything.
 Talk to your employer, and find out if you need to send in a check each pay period to keep your health insurance coverage current.

 What Happens to My Health Insurance if I’m Fired After Filing For Workers’ Comp?